Best Renters Insurance for College Students (2026)

 How Much Renters Insurance Do College Students Need?

-When you're shopping for renters insurance as a college student, the most important number to keep in mind is your personal property coverage limits.
+When you're shopping for renters insurance as a college student, your most important number is your personal property coverage limits.
 You should select enough personal property coverage to cover the value of your possessions.
 This will ensure your renters insurance policy will replace your school supplies in the event of a loss.

 To find out how much personal property coverage you need, add up the replacement cost of everything you bring to school.
 This should include your clothes, cell phone, electronics (including TVs and gaming consoles), computers, and books.
 If you need special equipment for some classes, like calculators, be sure to include those.
 In the end, you may have more than you realize.